Guanqiao, Liuyang

 Guanqiao Town (官桥镇 (官橋鎮, Guānqiáo Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 26,600 and an area of 87.9 km2.
 The town is bordered to the north and northwest by Zhentou Town, to the east by Puji Town, and to the south by Lusong District of Zhuzhou.

-Administrative division
+Administrative divisions

-The town is divided into four villages and one community, the following areas:
+The town is divided into four villages and one community, which include the following areas: